 I remember the day I found her hiding something she had taken.
 When I confronted her, she broke into tears, promised she’d never do it again, and begged me not to tell her dad.
 But a week later, the cycle repeated.
 My husband and I were at a loss, unsure of where we went wrong.
 It felt like we were failing as parents.

 But instead of letting despair consume me, I decided to approach this differently.
 Looking back now, I’m proud of the transformation we achieved as a family.
-I want to share my story and the steps I took to overcome this challenging phase.
+I want to share my story and what I learned about how to deal with a lying child with love and understanding.

 At first, every time I caught her lying or stealing, my immediate reaction was to lecture her.
 I’d ask questions like, “Why did you do this?
 Don’t you know it’s wrong?”
 But I realized these questions only made her feel cornered.
 Her tears and promises were a defense mechanism to escape the situation.